Mouthwash is often misunderstood.

 - Staining – mouthwashes that contain Chlorhexidine can stain the teeth.

-Clinical trials have tested many different product.
+Clinical trials have tested many different products.
 Various scenarios have been used to test different outcomes.

 Results and conclusions differ slightly but the general trend seems to be that there are some benefits to be had, subject to your desired outcomes and the product used.